 1 package hot apple cider or 1 K-Cup

 Heat hot apple cider, add whisky and shrub, garnish with cinnamon.

-Both companies make seasonal products with local ingredients when possible.
-Although there are no Northwest molasses or agave producers, Cary does source corn and wheat from the region when possible.
-Grumpy Dog buys much of its fruit locally.
+The company makes seasonal products with local ingredients when possible.
+Although there are no Northwest molasses or agave producers, Cary does source corn and wheat from the region when it’s available.

 Fine dining in Astoria: BRIDGEwater Bistro

 Overnight accommodations in Astoria: Cannery Pier Hotel & Spa

 Cannon Beach Distillery’s cedar-shingled exterior gives it the appearance of most other buildings on its block.
 But what’s inside is a far cry from the salt water taffy and souvenirs so common in seaside towns.